 Power dressing was a prominent and influential aspect of the overall 80s persona, a polished aesthetic that inspired women to dress themselves with authority in a male-dominated society.
 It included the popularity of shoulder pads sewn into tailored suits and was structured in such a way that demanded women be taken seriously, putting forth an essence of command and achievement.

-The adored 80s music and fashion popstar Madonna was, of course, seen making statements about power-dressing, along with Annie Lennox of the Eurythmics, known to wear shoulder pads in her suits on stage.
+The adored 80s music and fashion popstar Madonna was making statements by utilizing power-dressing, along with Annie Lennox of the Eurythmics, known to wear shoulder pads in her suits on stage.
 As was Grace Jones, notably in her eclectic music video for "I've Seen That Face Before."

 New Wave Fashion